 A Mile in Her Boots edited by Jennifer Bové is a collection of fascinating essays by outdoor women, ranging from turtle research in a nudist colony to being a forest firefighter while trying to nurse a baby.

 Peace Pilgrim - the first woman to walk the Appalachian Trail in one season (1952).
 In 1953 she started walking for peace, and continued until her death in 1981.
 She stopped counting miles after reaching 25,000.
-A free book of her life and writings is available online or can be ordered. http://www.peacepilgrim.com/pphome.htm
+A free book of her life and writings is available online or can be ordered.
+You can also purchase it on Amazon. http://www.peacepilgrim.com/pphome.htm

-Walking Home: A Woman's Pilgrimage on the Appalachian Trail by Kelly Winters looks like a good women's adventure story of walking the AT.
+Walking Home: A Woman's Pilgrimage on the Appalachian Trail by Kelly Winters a women's adventure story of walking the AT.

 Women in Wilderness by Anne LaBastille, wildlife ecologist, documents the stories of fifteen women with careers centering around the wilderness or outdoors.
 These women provide role models for those striving to enter this still male dominated field.